Debunking the Arguments of PseudoSkeptics and Debunkers

 Reader,

-explorer of the paranormal, psychic phenomena, metaphysics, quantum physics,
+explorer of the paranormal, psychic phenomena, metaphysics, quantum

 consciousness research, realms of higher consciousness, and

 religion/philosophy.
-This treatise
+This book

-rebuts and critiques the most common arguments made by pseudoskeptics (those
+rebuts and critiques the most common arguments made by pseudoskeptics

-who claim to be skeptics but in fact are cynics, debunkers, scoffers) regarding
+who claim to be skeptics but in fact are cynics, debunkers, scoffers)

-paranormal and psychic phenomena, showing the flaws and fallacies in their
+paranormal and psychic phenomena, showing the flaws and fallacies in

 thinking, philosophy and methodology.

-I’ve listed their common arguments one-by-one and pointed out the fallacies,
+I’ve listed their common arguments one-by-one and pointed

-flaws and problems in them based on years of experience in debating with
+flaws and problems in them based on years of experience in debating

 them.